Vazgen Sargsyan

 In the post-war years, Sargsyan tightened his grip on the Armed Forces of Armenia, establishing himself as a virtual strongman.
 After strongly supporting Ter-Petrosyan to retain power in 1996, he forced the president out of office in 1998 due to the latter's support for concessions in the Nagorno-Karabakh settlement negotiations, and helped Prime Minister Robert Kocharyan to be elected president.
 After his relations with Kocharyan deteriorated, Sargsyan merged the influential war veterans group Yerkrapah into the Republican Party and joined forces with Armenia's ex-communist leader Karen Demirchyan.
 In the May 1999 elections, their reform-minded alliance secured a comfortable majority in the National Assembly.
 Sargsyan became prime minister, emerging as the de facto decision-maker in Armenia with effective control of the military and the legislature.

-Sargsyan, along with Demirchyan and several others, was assassinated in the Armenian parliament shooting of 27 October 1999.
+Sargsyan, along with Karen Demirchyan and six others, were killed in the Armenian parliament shooting on 27 October 1999.
 The perpetrators were sentenced to life in prison.
 However, the distrust toward the trial process gave birth to a number of conspiracy theories.
 Some experts and politicians argue that their assassination was masterminded by Kocharyan and National Security Minister Serzh Sargsyan.
 Others have suspected the possible involvement of foreign powers in the shooting.

 Despite his mixed legacy, Sargsyan is now widely recognized as a national hero across the political spectrum and by the public.
 Given the honorific Sparapet, he made significant contributions to the establishment of Armenia as independent state and ensuring its security as the founder of the Armenian Army.
 He has also been criticized by human rights organizations for being undemocratic, especially for his role in elections.
 Sargsyan was awarded the highest titles of Armenia and Nagorno-Karabakh—National Hero of Armenia and Hero of Artsakh.

 Early life and career

-Vazgen Sargsyan was born in Ararat village, Soviet Armenia, near the Turkish border, on 5 March 1959, to Greta and Zaven Sargsyan.
+Vazgen Zaveni Sargsyan was born in Ararat village, Soviet Armenia, near the Turkish border, on 5 March 1959, to Greta and Zaven Sargsyan.
 His ancestors had moved to Ararat from Maku, northern Iran, following the Russo-Persian War of 1826–28.
 After finishing secondary school in his village, he attended the Yerevan Institute of Physical Culture from 1976 to 1979.
 He worked as a physical education teacher at the secondary school in Ararat from 1979 to 1983.
 Therefore, he was exempt from conscription in the Soviet army.
 From 1983 to 1986, he was the Young Communist League (Komsomol) leader at the Ararat Cement Factory.